ProtyoyGhosh/medicoz-medical_service-website/README.md

-# Getting Started with Create React App
+# This is Medical Service Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is Created with REACT js [Click here to see the website](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Here I use

 In the project directory, you can run: